How the body heals (Body Piercing)

 - If you are wearing an occlusive bandage such as Tegaderm, ensure that the seal is watertight and replace the dressing when the edges start to peel up or curl.

 3M NexCare Tegaderm seals are available at your pharmacy

-- Transparent dressing allows you to easily monitor piercings without the need to change dressings.
+- Transparent dressing allows you to easily monitor body piercings without the need to change dressings.

 - Dressing conforms to the body for easier application and longer wear time for cost-effective use.

-- Unique picture-frame style is easy to apply, allowing for one-handed application and less dressing waste.
+- A unique picture-frame style is easy to apply, allowing for one-handed application and less dressing waste.

-- Sterile, waterproof dressing provides a barrier to outside contaminants while allowing you to shower.
+- The sterile, waterproof dressing provides a barrier to outside contaminants while allowing you to shower.